 Night Watch: The original Russian movie adaptation had an expository theme tune during the credits, summarizing the entire movie in a humorous pseudo-rap.
 The international version omits it.

-The song at the beginning of the third Pirates of the Caribbean movie gives the back story in a symbolic form.
+The song at the beginning of Pirates of the Caribbean: At World's End gives the back story in a symbolic form.
 This provides replay value: you already have to know things revealed later in the movie to have a chance of getting it.